AgabiYounes/NVote/README.md

 **N'Voté** is a web application for managing voting in amphitheater has a single page named index.html, which contain the following features:

-* Display of the votes already expressed (name, first name, email, date of vote) in the form of a table (with about ten lines)
+* Display of candidates and their votes number  (name, first name, email, date of vote) in the form of a table (with about ten lines)
-* Adding a vote via a form
+* Adding a vote via a form.
-* Deletion of a vote
+* Deletion of a vote.
-* Modification of a vote
+* Modification of a vote.
-* Search for a vote
+* Search for a vote.
-* Show/hide voting statistics
+* Show/hide voting statistics.
 ## ScreenShots
 some screenshots of the NVoté interface